 Corticeira Amorim's Articles of Association allow electronic voting, provided that there are adequate technical resources available to enable checking the validity of electronic votes and ensuring their data integrity and confidentiality.
 Votes sent by electronic means must be received by the Company by the third business day prior to the General Meeting.
 The Chairperson of the General Meeting must check prior to the convening of the General Meeting, the existence of technical means and communication to ensure the safety and reliability of the votes cast.
-If the Chairperson of the Board of the General Meeting decides that the technical requirements for voting by electronic means are met, such information shall be included in the Notice calling the meeting.
-Such requirements were not met in 2021.
+If the Chair of the Presiding Board of the General Meeting decides that the technical requirements for voting by electronic means are met, such information shall be included in the Notice calling the meeting.
+Such requirements were not met in 2022.
 Votes sent by electronic means are equivalent to negative votes for proposals submitted after the date on which such votes were cast.
 The presence of the shareholder at the General Meeting revokes the vote it may have sent by mail or by electronic means.
-In view of the health crisis experienced around the world, Corticeira Amorim implemented a wide range of measures to protect and safeguard the health and well-being of its stakeholders, including its $shareholders\, and\, members\, of\, the\, governing\, bodies.\, Therefore, also\,$ in line with the recommendations is sued by the CMVM, Corticeira

-Amorim decided, given that there was no statutory provision forbidding it, that the Shareholders' General Meeting of 23 April 2021 would be held exclusively by telematic means, pursuant to Article 377(6)(b) of the Portuguese Companies' Code and that the right to vote would be exercised by prior electronic correspondence, pursuant to Article 384(8) and (9) of the Portuguese Companies' Code and Article 22 of the Portuguese Securities' Code.
-At the end of the year, given the frankly positive evolution in the pandemic situation, Corticeira Amorim decided to hold its Extraordinary General Meeting for Shareholders on 3 December 2021 in a faceto-face manner, at its registered office, taking all the measures and procedures necessary so that it could be held in safety for all those attending, with the right to vote being exercised by electronic correspondence, in accordance with the provisions of Article 384(8) and (9), of the Portuguese Companies Act, and Article 22 of the Securities Market Code.

-Postal ballot forms are available from Corticeira Amorim's registered office (Rua Comendador Américo Ferreira Amorim, no. 380 - 4535-186 Mozelos - Portugal) and from the Company's website (www. corticeiraamorim.com).
+In view of the health crisis experienced around the world.
+Corticeira Amorim implemented a wide range of measures to protect and safeguard the health and well-being of its stakeholders, including its shareholders and members of the governing bodies.
+Therefore, also in line with the recommendations issued by the CMVM, Corticeira Amorim decided, given that there was no statutory provision forbidding it, that the Shareholders' General Meeting of 23 April 2021 would be held exclusively by telematic means, pursuant to Article 377(6)(b) of the Portuguese Companies' Code and that the right to vote would be exercised by prior electronic correspondence, pursuant to Article 384(8) and (9) of the Portuguese Companies' Code and Article 22 of the Portuguese Securities' Code.
+At the end of 2021, given the frankly positive evolution in the pandemic situation, Corticeira Amorim decided to hold its Extraordinary General Meeting on 3 December 2021, in a face-to-face format.
+That meeting was held at its registered office, taking the measures and procedures necessary so that it could be conducted in safety for all those attending.
+The right to vote was exercised by electronic mail, pursuant to Article 384(8) and (9) of the Portuguese Companies Act, and Article 22 of the Portuguese Securities Code.
+The level of participation in this General Meeting was higher than those carried out exclusively by telematic means (87.849% versus 83.898%).
+Postal ballot forms are available from Corticeira Amorim's registered office (Rua Comendador Américo Ferreira Amorim, no. 380 - 4535-186 Mozelos - Portugal) and from the Company's website (www.corticeiraamorim.com).
 At the request of a shareholder, such postal ballot forms may be provided by e-mail.